Placeholder-Project/WDC-Group-Project/charlies_changes_milestone4_0505_sat/README.txt

+EDIT FROM SOFIA:

+- changed logged_in = true in signup redirect
+- removed welcome button and replaced with Accounts button

 CHANGED:
 - changed users attr. fname to username for congruency
 - added 'logged_in = true' to google sign in and changed some redirection stuff